-The majority of cones on all sites were old closed lodgepole pine cones (Figure 23).
-New partly open lodgepole pine cones were less abundant and old open lodgepole pine cones were even less abundant.
-Other cone classes occurred rarely.
+The majority of cones on all sites were old closed lodgepole pine cones (Figure 24).
+Old partly open lodgepole pine cones were less abundant and new closed lodgepole pine cones were even less abundant.
+Some old open lodgepole pine cones were present, especially on Sites 9 and 10.
+Presence of other cone classes was rare.